nkrusch/awesome-research-guides/readme.md

 ## Meta Discussions

-* [Getting Your Research Adopted 🎥](https://youtu.be/59BZTVOM-dI) - Emery Berger's advice on how to make others discover your research.
+* [Getting Your Research Adopted 🎥](https://youtu.be/59BZTVOM-dI) - Emery Berger's advice on helping others discover your research.
 * [How Science Goes Wrong](https://www.chem.ucla.edu/dept/Faculty/merchant/pdf/How_Science_Goes_Wrong.pdf) - Discussion of the positive bias of science, in the Economist, October 2013.
 * [How to Succeed in Graduate School: A Guide for Students and Advisors](https://www.eng.auburn.edu/~troppel/Advice_for_Grad_Students.pdf) - Increasing awareness of the advisor-student relationship, by Marie desJardins.
 * [The Three Golden Rules for Successful Scientific Research](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD06xx/EWD637.html) - Timeless advice for those seek respectable success in scientific research, by EW Dijkstra.